contoweb/laravel-abacus-api/readme.md

 Execute multiple operations in a single HTTP request to reduce network overhead and improve performance.

-**IMPORTANT:** Batch requests are NOT transactional.
-If one operation fails, other operations remain persisted.
+**IMPORTANT:** Batch requests are NOT transactional in Abacus.
+If one request fails, the others may still be processed and persisted.

 #### Overview